berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 I pre-allocated space for extra slots (5, by default, before needing reallocation).
 Thus, when you create `ydb.node("demographics")` you can follow that up with `.country.person[3].female` and all these subsequent subscripts get stored in the same, previously allocated C-array.

 Notice that this struct contains two expanding sections (it's really two separate structs): the array of string pointers `subs_array` and the actual string characters `subsdata`.
 It would be better to keep these in a single array of structs, and thus have just one expanding section.
 But we cannot do that because we need an array of `ydb_buffer_t` to pass to the YDB API.
-These two expanding sections adds complexity to the code, but don't slow it down.
+These two expanding sections add complexity to the code, but don't slow it down.
 It would be simpler to allocate two `userdata` sections: one for each section – but that *would* slow it down.

 Also notice that since `subsdata` now stores subscript strings in my C `userdata`, I don't need to keep a Lua table that references their Lua copies, which are now set free.